-The springs are manufactured in accordance with regulations or standards like DIN EN 14200 or according to the specifications of the applicable UIC sheets.
+The springs are manufactured according to the specifications, regulations and standards required by the customer in individual cases (e.g. DIN EN 14200 or UIC leaflets).
 Forged spring brackeds are generally used for standard springs in the freight waggon sector.
 For special springs like for passenger coaches, pioneer trains, locomotives or narrow-gauge railways, it is no longer possible to forge bundles in small quantities.
 In such cases we use burned spring brackeds.
 But here too, the quality is checked and ensured before using by the expansion test according to UIC 821.

 Standard leaf springs / trapezoidal springs for freight wagons are still made from ribbed spring steel in the dimensions 120×16 according to EN10092-2 (formerly ribbed steel according to DIN 1570).
 However the dimensions 90×13 or 90×16 are still used for older types of springs.
 There are many springs, especially in the narrow gauge area, that require smaller dimensions.
 Here is often no possibility to obtain this dimension as ribbed spring steel.
 In such cases we manufacture the springs in consultation with the customer from flat spring steel with a pressed-in end rib.
 Similar to the ribbed spring steel, the end rib fulfills the function of guiding the spring leaves laterally.

 Thanks to our large material store for ribbed and flat spring steel we have access to almost all the necessary dimensions.
 If the required dimension is not in stock we can usually create the desired cross-section by reworking (milling to width / grinding to thickness) out of an bigger dimension.

 Parabolic springs for freight wagons are usually made of material 1.8159 / spring steel according to EN10089: 51CrV4 (formerly 50CrV4) in a width of 120 mm.